Project completed implementation in July 2023

-- Providing out-of-school girls with high-quality, accelerated learning in CBLHs and eliminating barriers to education through the provision of free, accessible, inclusive and flexible learning opportunities.
+- Provided out-of-school girls with high-quality, accelerated learning in CBLHs and eliminated barriers to education through the provision of free, accessible, inclusive and flexible learning opportunities.

-- Supporting adolescent girls and boys to improve their self-esteem and life skills through the exploration of issues such as Sexual and Reproductive Health and Rights and Plan International’s Champions of Change Model.
-This programme aims to advance gender equality through youth engagement, empowering girls and engage boys to identify and challenge harmful, negative masculinities that perpetuate discrimination and inequality.
+- Supported adolescent girls and boys to improve their self-esteem and life skills through Plan International’s Champions of Change Model and the exploration of issues such as Sexual and Reproductive Health and Rights (SRHR), gender rights and economic empowerment.

-- Working with communities including men, boys and local leaders to better understand and reflect on gender norms, adopting more gender attitudes and mobilise them to support and protect girls, including those with disabilities, through intergenerational dialogue and identifying champions of positive masculinity.
+- Worked with communities including men, boys and local leaders to adopt more positive gender attitudes and mobilise them to support and protect girls through intergenerational dialogue and being champions of positive masculinity.

-- Sharing evidence, research and learning - including girls' own voices and experiences - with key stakeholders to become more responsive to the needs of out-of-school girls in Zimbabwe.
+- Shared evidence, research and learning - including girls' own voices and experiences - with key stakeholders to become more responsive to the needs of out of school girls in Zimbabwe.